yene/nupnp/README.md

 - [ ] Add a secret to limit access.
 - [ ] Are we going to support devices that register with local host?

+## Security
+Never allow another IP address to access the data.
+Don't store the data.

 ## Notes
 Users should not use this service directly, they should not bookmark it.
 But they will...
 Users should only use it to discover their device and then bookmark it.

-The device should not publish his IP address all the time, best would be only after a startup.
+The device should not publish his IP address all the time, best would be only after a startup or after user requests it.

 ## License
 MIT License